temporalio/documentation/docs-src/dev-guide/sdk-features.md

 - Build IDs allow different versions of code to run side by side on the same task queue.
 - Promoting a new build ID to the default set directs new Workflows to start on that code version.

-So in summary, build ID dispatch provides a mechanism to deploy new Worker code without disrupting existing Workflows on a Task Queue.
+Build ID dispatch provides a mechanism to deploy new Worker code without disrupting existing Workflows on a Task Queue.
 It's a key feature for zero-downtime deployments in Temporal.

 ### Patching APIs